 - Give each pair the corresponding Weather Tool instructions worksheet.

 - Have each pair review the list of the materials they need.
-Group need sturdy containers for their Backyard Weather Stations.
+Groups need sturdy containers for their backyard weather stations.
 Wooden crates or plastic tubs work well.
 Students can often find or borrow suitable containers at/from home.

 - Help students gather materials and begin working on their weather tools.

 - Give each pair time to test their weather tool, take data, and complete their Weather Tool worksheets.